Labour Day Weekend 2016

 If you have been to Beaver Bowl before, you’re in for a surprise.
 If you have never been, then you'll just think we were 'born this way'.
 Either way, we've planned the best Beaver Bowl yet!

-Initial pools will be assigned by random draw.
+Round robin matches will be assigned by random draw.

 Day 1: Round robin, Part I: each team shall play four 20-minute games.